THOMASELOVE/432-classes-2024/class11/README.md

 ## Finally...

-[Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, continues to go well and closes this coming Saturday February 24.
-Ticket availability is extremely limited (click [this link](https://www.hudsonplayers.com/) to contact the box office.)
+[Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, closes Saturday February 24.
+The few tickets remaining may be purchased at [this link](https://www.hudsonplayers.com/).